 If you have built up a net worth that is north of $11 million, chances are that you are incredibly gifted, and have a unique set of financial skills.
 Please don't assume that the rest of your loved ones possess the same skill sets.
 Help them most by planning now.

-Business owners beware.
-The tax tips below are reminders of what many business owners forget from time to time (present company included).
-Also, there is a new perk this year for those entrepreneurial spirits that like to fill out a Schedule C.
+New business owners beware.
+The tax tips below are reminders of what many business owners forget from time to time.

 - Combined Social Security and Medicare payroll tax is 7.65%.
 If you are an employee, you pay 7.65% and then your employer pays 7.65%.
 However, if you are a business owner you have to pay BOTH portions, for a total of 15.3%.